yugdamor-git/android-attendance-app/README.md

 <h2><b>ATTENDANCE:</b></h2>
-1. Support almost 100% android devices
+1. Support almost 100% android devices<br>
-2. All UI/UX rules followed
+2. All UI/UX rules followed<br>
-3. Supports all screen types
+3. Supports all screen types<br>
-4. Does not require any permission
+4. Does not require any permission<br>

 Mockup design is provided in pdf.